In 2024, one graduate- or postdoctoral-level Phyllis Horton Research Award valued at $5,000 will be awarded.

 Former winners of one of the awards are not eligible for this award in subsequent years.
 Please address any questions about eligibility to [email protected].

-- Open to any student currently enrolled in and attending a graduate-level program of study at an accredited Nova Scotia University and undertaking a research project as a major component of their studies.
+- Open to any trainee currently enrolled in and attending a graduate-level program of study or a postdoctoral fellowship at an accredited Nova Scotia University and undertaking a research project as a major component of their studies.

 - The research is focused on dementia (Alzheimer’s disease or other).